VikSil/DevOps_with_Kubernetes/Part3/Exercise_3.02/README.md

 ## Manifests

-Namespace declaration was added at the top of the `metadata` section of all `.yaml` file.
+Namespace declaration was added at the top of the `metadata` section of all `.yaml` files.

 ```
 metadata: